fireblocks/ts-sdk/docs/apis/ApiUserApi.md

 # **getApiUsers**
 > GetAPIUsersResponse getApiUsers()

-get api users from the current tenant
+Get Api users of your tenant

 ### Example